Medicare Part D

 • Which pharmacy you use (whether it offers preferred or standard cost sharing, is out-of-network, or is mail order).
 Your out-of-pocket prescription drug costs may be less at a preferred pharmacy because it has agreed with your plan to charge less.

-• Whether or not you get Extra Help paying your Part D costs.
+• Whether or not you get Extra Help paying your Prescription Drug costs.

-There are 2 ways to get Medicare prescription drug coverage:
+There are 2 ways to get Medicare Part D Prescription Drug coverage:

-1. Medicare Prescription Drug Plans.
-These plans (sometimes called “PDPs”) add drug coverage to Original Medicare, Medicare Supplements, some Medicare Cost Plans, some Medicare Private Fee-for-Service (PFFS) plans, and Medicare Medical Savings Account (MSA) plans.
-You must have Part A and/or Part B to join a Medicare Prescription Drug Plan.
+1. Medicare Part D Prescription Drug plans.
+These plans (sometimes called “PDPs”) add drug coverage to Original Medicare, Medicare Supplement (Medigap), some Medicare Cost plans, some Medicare Private Fee-for-Service (PFFS) plans, and Medicare Medical Savings Account (MSA) plans.
+You must have Medicare Part A and/or Medicare Part B to join a Medicare Part D Prescription Drug plan.

-2. Medicare Advantage Plans or other Medicare health plans that offer Medicare prescription drug coverage.
-You get all of your Part A, Part B, and prescription drug coverage (Part D), through these plans.
-Medicare Advantage Plans with prescription drug coverage are sometimes called “MA-PDs.”
-Remember, you must have Part A and Part B to join a Medicare Advantage Plan, and not all of these plans offer drug coverage.
+2. Medicare Advantage plans or other Medicare health plans that offer Medicare Part D Prescription Drug coverage.
+You get all of your Medicare Part A, Medicare Part B, and Medicare Part D Prescription Drug coverage, through these plans.
+Medicare Advantage plans with Medicare Part D Prescription Drug coverage are sometimes called “MA-PDs.”
+Remember, you must have Medicare Part A and Medicare Part B to join a Medicare Advantage plan, and not all of these plans offer prescription drug coverage.

-When can I join, switch, or drop a Medicare drug plan?
+When can I join, switch, or drop a Medicare Part D Prescription Drug plan?

 • When you first become eligible for Medicare, you can join during your Initial Enrollment Period.

-• If you get Part A and Part B for the first time during the General Enrollment Period, you can also join a Medicare drug plan from April 1– June 30.
+• If you get Medicare Part A and Medicare Part B for the first time during the General Enrollment Period, you can also join a Medicare Part D Prescription Drug plan from April 1– June 30.
 Your coverage will start on July 1.

-• You can join, switch, or drop a Medicare drug plan during the Annual Enrollment Period between October 15– December 7 each year.
+• You can join, switch, or drop a Medicare Part D Prescription Drug plan during the Annual Enrollment Period between October 15– December 7 each year.
 Your changes will take effect on January 1 of the following year, as long as the plan receives your request before December 7.

-• If you’re enrolled in a Medicare Advantage Plan, you can join, switch, or drop a MA-PD plan during the Medicare Advantage Open Enrollment Period, between January 1–March 31 each year.
+• If you’re enrolled in a Medicare Advantage (MA) plan, you can join, switch, or drop a MA-PD plan during the Medicare Advantage Open Enrollment Period, between January 1–March 31 each year.

 • If you qualify for a Special Enrollment Period.
-Special Enrollment Periods are times when you can join, switch, or drop your Medicare drug coverage if you meet certain requirements.
-Generally, you must stay enrolled in your Medicare drug plan for the entire year, but you may be able to change your coverage mid-year if you qualify for a Special Enrollment Period when certain events happen in your life.
+Special Enrollment Periods are times when you can join, switch, or drop your Medicare Part D Prescription Drug coverage if you meet certain requirements.
+Generally, you must stay enrolled in your plan for the entire year, but you may be able to change your coverage mid-year if you qualify for a Special Enrollment Period when certain events happen in your life.
 Check with your plan carrier for more information.

 • Read more about Important Dates here.